 Tour Guide

-Every tour is different and the tip will vary tour by tour.
-We’ve had amazing tours in Bangkok where our guides went out of their way to make sure we had a great time.
+Every tour is different, and the tips will vary from tour to tour.
+We’ve had amazing tours in Bangkok, where our guides went out of their way to make sure we had a great time.
 Several of our tour guides showed us things we would have never found on our own and gave local tips.
-We’ve also had some tours that were really boring.
-No matter what suggest tipping the tour guides something and a little more to the awesome guides.

 Suggested Tip: